PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/natgw/README.md

 - `length`              - (`number`, optional, defaults to `28`) number of bits of the Public IP Prefix, this value can be between `0` and `31` but can be limited on subscription level (Azure default is `/28`).
 - `id`                  - (`string`, optional, defaults to `null`) ID of the Public IP Prefix to associate with the NAT Gateway.
-                          Property is used when Public IP is not created or sourced within this module but with the `public_ip` module instead.
+                          Property is used when Public IP Prefix is not created or sourced within this module.

 The module operates in 3 modes, depending on combination of `create` and `name` properties: